robotics-upo/hunavsim_containers/README.md

 ```

 This script will ask you about the option that you want to install, and will show the installation progress.
-The HuNavSim software, will be installed in a shared workspace, so you can modify and create your own environments.
+**The HuNavSim software and the indicated wrapper, will be installed in a shared workspace shared with the docker container, located inside the indicated simulator directory, so you can modify and create your own environments with persistance.**

 # Execution